 Depends on what do you really do in your terminals.
 But what you definitely want to set is the charClass which helps with selecting links or filenames.
 We will talk about this down the article.

 Best feature ever.
-I was waiting for this one for years.
-There is new event called exec-formatted which allows you to execute arbitrary commands.
+I waited for years for this one.
+There is a new event called exec-formatted which allows you to execute arbitrary commands.
 If you make a PRIMARY selection before that, you can open URLs in browser easily.
 Do this:

-And then select a link and Alt + click on the selection once again.
+And then select a link and Shift + click on the selection once again.
 This is important - let me repeat this:

 I recommend to setup word boundaries as described above if you want to use double clicking and dragging to select links.
 But triple click is the best solution so far.